instancio/instancio/website/docs/getting-started.md

 | `instancio-processor` | `org.instancio.processor` | Annotation processor for generating metamodels |

+!!! warning "The `org.instanio:instancio` artifact on Maven central is an older dependency that should no longer be used."

 ### **`instancio-junit`**

-If you use JUnit Jupiter, then use `instancio-junit`.
+If you have JUnit 5 on the classpath, then use `instancio-junit`.

-Since `instancio-junit` has a transitive dependency on `instancio-core`, it is not necessary to import both.
+It includes a transitive dependency on `instancio-core`, therefore it is not necessary to import both.
-Importing only `instancio-junit` would suffice.

 === "Maven"